 Read moreThe Cooperativa Sociale Nazareno looks over nearly 200 children within the area that have physical and/or mental disabilities.
 The earthquake damaged the roof of the Cooperativa Sociale Nazareno’s rural residence, making it dangerous to use the facilities.
 Italian American Relief focused its efforts on restoring the roof so that the children were able to utilize the space once again.

 In April 2009, residents of Italy’s mountainous Abruzzo region were woken in the early morning hours by an earthquake that shook the very foundations of their lives.
 The magnitude 6.3 quake resulted in 308 deaths, more than 1,500 injured and the displacement of 65,000 people.
 At the University of L’Aquila, administration buildings and residence halls collapsed, with eight students dying in just one dormitory.
 The academic institution, home to 27,000 registered students before the quake, was ultimately forced to close its doors.

-The NIAF/Abruzzo Relief Fund raised nearly $800,000 for relief efforts, while a public-private partnership between NIAF and the State Department helped bring 52 displaced University of L’Aquila students to the United States to continue their studies at American universities.
+The NIAF/Abruzzo Relief Fund raised $1.8 million for relief efforts, while a public-private partnership between NIAF and the State Department helped bring 52 displaced University of L’Aquila students to the United States to continue their studies at American universities.
 NIAF was chosen by the U.S. State Department to lead this initiative, which was the first public/private partnership established by the Obama Administration.

 Show less9/11 Fund

 In 2001, two days following the September 11 terrorist attack in New York City where nearly 3,000 people lost their lives, the National Italian American Foundation established an educational fund for the children of the firefighters, police, emergency medical personnel and other rescue workers who perished on that day.